My account - online forms

-Before applying for a dangerous wild animals licence, please read the licensing policy which outlines East Riding of Yorkshire Councils approach to licensing Dangerous Wild Animals.
+Before applying for a dangerous wild animals licence, please read the licensing policy which outlines East Riding of Yorkshire Council's approach to licensing Dangerous Wild Animals and our full considerations.

 To apply for a dangerous wild animal licence you must be over 18 years of age and not disqualified from keeping dangerous wild animals.
 You can download the DWA application form using the link below: